Bissell CrossWave Won't Charge? Here's How to Fix It Fast

 Well, you don't have to worry anymore.

-In this instructional article, we'll go over the reasons why your Bissell CrossWave isn’t charging and provide step-by-step solutions to help you get it back into working order.
-You don’t need special technical know-how or fancy tools to follow along.
-Most of the fixes are actually pretty simple.
+In this instructional article, we'll go over the reasons why your Bissell CrossWave isn't charging and provide step-by-step solutions to help you get it back into working order.
+You don't need special technical know-how or fancy tools to follow along.
+Most fixes are simple and take under 30 minutes.

 Let's get to it!